OUR COMMITMENT TO THE ENVIRONMENT IS AN ONGOING PRIORITY FOR LANDS' END

 Lands' End continues to maintain an assertive program to buy non-catalog paper products made from recycled materials.
 Other materials purchased with recycled content include re-charged laser printer cartridges, file folders, paper towels, toilet paper, trash cans, pencils, letter holder trays and brown manila envelopes.

-In 2012, Lands' End finished a complete remodel of the company call center in Dodgeville, WI.
+One of the company's biggest projects in recent years was to remodel the company call center in Dodgeville.
 The center is responsible for handling customer orders, comments and questions.
-The call center's Customer Care Specialists were sitting at desks that hadn't been updated in years.
-During the remodel of this area, reducing waste was the number one goal.
-To achieve this, Lands’ Endd:
+During the 2012 remodel, reducing waste was a key goal.
+To achieve this, Lands' End: